Ewa6/quoteable-service/docs/tutorials/add-custom-quote-for-subscriber.md

 To add a custom quote for a subscriber, send a `PATCH` request to the `/quotes/{id}` endpoint with `customQuote` set to `true` and `customQuoteText` containing the quote.

+For endpoint details, see [Update a quote](../api/quotes-patch-quote.html).

 Follow these steps:

-1. Open your API testing tool (e.g., Postman).
+1. Open your API testing tool, such as Postman.
 2. Create a new request with the following details:
     - METHOD: PATCH
     - URL: `http://localhost:3000/quotes/{id}` (replace `{id}` with the quote ID you want to update)
     - Headers:
         - Content-Type: application/json
-        - Add any required authentication headers (if applicable).
     - Request:

 ```shell